StudentBlossom/PhasmoNightmareHelp/README.md

 Then if a ghost has a required evidence if the 2 evidences that are not required are proven it means it cannot be the ghost since there wont be a third proven evidence so the required evidence is impossible, this means it cannot be the ghost.
 The code for this is quite simple: does it have required and is the required evidence unknown then we look.
 How many correct evidences does it have correct.
 The max is how many evidences it has - the amount of hidden evidences - 1.

-### Booting up
-Since this game is still actively worked on and updated. (for example the first version of this tool had 6 less ghosts) we need to make sure we can update and add new data easily, for this we save the data of the ghosts in an array and generate the HTML based on that.
-Same goes for the evidences tho it is unlikely to be changed.

 ## Personal aspect